We take you through the 6 common symptoms of pregnancy – from missed periods to positive tests and everything in between.

 3. Implantation Bleeding

-Implantation bleeding is one of the first signs you will notice too if you do become pregnant.
+Implantation bleeding is one of the first early pregnancy symptoms: you will notice too if you do become pregnant.
 The bleeding occurs when a fertilised egg travels down the fallopian tube and attaches (implants) into the lining of the uterus.
-Only one third of women experience an implantation bleed when pregnant.
+Only one-third of women experience an implantation bleed when pregnant.
 The bleeding is generally pink or brown in colour and is not accompanied by cramps.

 Feeling plain exhausted?
-In early pregnancy an increased level of the hormone progesterone can result in that feeling of fatigued and tiredness.
+In early pregnancy, an increased level of the hormone progesterone can result in that feeling of fatigue and tiredness.